nazeehanimnaz/line-following-smart-fire-fighter/README.md

 4. _Why are the IR sensors not detecting the black path, causing the robot to not follow the line?_ <br>
   There could be 2 main reasons for this; <br>
    - If you are using black paper for the path, the IR sensors sometimes do not detect it as black when the environment is too bright.
 As a solution, it is always best to use black tape or black paint to make the path, as these would give the darkest shade of black to the path, making the IR sensors detect the black even at brighter environments. <br>
    - The wheels might be rotating too fast.
 So by the time the IR sensor detects that the robot is out of the path, the reaction time is too late.
-This causes the robot to move out of the path amd completely stop.
+This causes the robot to move out of the path.
 To use slower or varying speed, the ENA and ENB pins of the L298N should be connected to the PWM pins of the Arduino.

 5. _Why does the motor pump not pump water?_ <br>
    - If the connections are all good and it still does not work, the issue could be with the 9V battery.
 There might not be enough voltage to poer up the motor pump.
 Check the voltage of the battery with a multimeter.
 If it iss lower than 4v, replace the battery with a new one and try again. <br>